Frequently Asked Questions

 If you think you have a claim you should:

-- keep records and receipts of any wages you have lost as a result of your injury, and
+- keep records and receipts of any wages you have lost as a result of your injury

-- take photos of your injuries, where possible, and always keep the product that caused your injury.
+- take photos of your injuries if possible, and always keep the product that caused your injury.

-Manufacturers owe a duty of care to consumers who ultimately purchase and use their products.
-A manufacturer owes a duty to the consumer to take “reasonable care” in the manufacture of the product, with the knowledge that the absence of reasonable care will result in an injury to the consumer or damage to their property.
+Manufacturers owe a duty of care to consumers who purchase and use their products.
+A manufacturer owes a duty to the consumer to take 'reasonable care' in the manufacture of the product, with the knowledge that the absence of reasonable care will result in an injury to the consumer or damage to their property.

 A product has a safety defect if its safety is not what the community is generally entitled to expect.
 While the level of safety will vary from case to case, it is ultimately for the court to determine whether a product has a safety defect.
-There are various factors the court will take into account when making its determination, including:
+There are various factors the court will consider when making its decision, including:

 - how and for what purposes the product has been marketed